Standards and Procedures

 A master’s thesis must reflect a comprehensive understanding of the pertinent literature and express in clear language the problem(s) for study, method, significance, and results of the student’s original research.

-A doctoral dissertation, which must be a candidate's original work demonstrates the ability to perform independent research.
+A doctoral dissertation, which must be a candidate's original work, demonstrates the ability to perform independent research.
 Whereas acceptance of the dissertation is based primarily on its scholarly merit, it must also exhibit creditable literary workmanship.

-A record of study explains and supports the activities undertaken in major research project and supports its conclusions with adequate investigations, empirical data, and a comprehensive bibliography.
+A record of study explains and supports the activities undertaken in a major research project and supports its conclusions with adequate investigations, empirical data, and a comprehensive bibliography.
 Procedures used in the student’s research will be described in sufficient detail for educators in other locations to apply or extend the procedures.
 All records of study should be characterized by accuracy of observation and measurements, thoroughness of analysis and synthesis, and accuracy and completeness of presentation.

 Formatting must be acceptable to the Graduate and Professional School as outlined in the Guidelines for Theses, Dissertations, and Records of Study.
 After successful defense (or exemption, if applicable) and approval of the student’s advisory committee and the head of the student’s major department (or chair of intercollegiate faculty, if appropriate), the student must submit the manuscript in electronic format as a single PDF file to https://etd.tamu.edu/.